romanpauk/dingo/test/matrix/README.md

 - `resolve_keyed`: resolve one typed-key lookup binding.
 - `resolve_keyed_collection`: resolve all bindings for a key.
 - `resolve_indexed`: resolve one runtime-key lookup binding.
-- `static_indexed_regressions`: exercise fixed-key resolution, injection,
-  caching, collections, and parent selection in one curated static shard.
 - `construct`: construct an unregistered type from registered dependencies.
-- `invoke`: invoke a callable from registered dependencies.
 - `construct_collection`: construct a collection with default or custom insertion.
 - `local_bindings`: resolve dependencies from bindings attached to a